Territory management automation: Lead routing is just the tip of the Iceberg – Part 2

 - Instead of routing directly to the parent company for a streamlined sales experience, the lead will bounce from Company B to Company A, experiencing unnecessary friction in the buying process.

-As you can see, improper or incomplete account hierarchies can significantly impact downstream lead routing and territory management processes.
+As you can see, improper or incomplete account hierarchies can significantly impact downstream lead routing and sales territory planning and management processes.

 This is the process of matching a person record to an account record using some combination of company name, website and email domain, and address data.
 While Salesforce handles this unique separation of Lead and Contact record types, systems outside the CRM, including ERP or user databases, may also need to match a person record to account records.
 This is a critical piece of the process when routing a lead based on account ownership, segmentation, ABM criteria, and more.
 It’s also commonly used for lead and account scoring.